 How long will this take me to complete?
 This is a common question, and difficult to answer, as everyone is different.
 Some work faster than others, have existing experience, and prior knowledge.
 They will probably complete faster.
 If you have a good study ethic, available time, and chip away at the assessments on a regular basis, you can most likely get this done in a 6 month timeframe or even sooner.
 If you have limited time, and/or study is challenging for you, give yourself the full 12 months to complete.

-- BSBWHS411 Assist with workplace compliance with WHS laws
+- BSBWHS412 Assist with workplace compliance with WHS laws (Core)

-- BSBWHS413 Contribute to implementing and maintenance of WHS consultation and participation processes
+- BSBWHS413 Contribute to implementation and maintenance of WHS consultation and participation processes (Core)

-- BSBWHS415 Contribute to implementing WHS management systems
+- BSBWHS414 Contribute to WHS risk management (Core)

 Whilst no licensing, legislative, regulatory or certification requirements apply to this qualification at the time of publication; relevant national, state and territory legislation, regulations and codes of practice impact upon this qualification.

 The harmonised WHS legislation brings with it the need for health and safety advisors to hold appropriate qualifications.

 Workplace Health & Safety Queensland and other State and Territory Regulators support the Certificate IV in Work Health and Safety as an appropriate qualification for Safety Advisors or Workplace Health and Safety Officers.

 If you wish to enrol in the Certificate IV in Work Health & Safety, please click on the ENROL NOW button, fill in and email or post a completed enrolment form back to Total Management and Training, stating which delivery option you prefer.